ePages-de/epages-docs/_posts/2017/2017-08-01-going-forward.md

 The function does what its name say's, it requests the REST-API of our CMDB.
 Every more complex Request is based on this generic Request function.

 Before we can start requesting we need some basic information like the API URL and the API-Key.
-I-doit does support login via API also but its not implemented yet.
-If someone really need this please open an issue on github and i will add it.
+I-doit also supports login via X-RPC-Auth Headers (see NewApi and NewLogin function on github)

 Our C like Api struct holds this data for us.